anyscale/llm-router/README.md

 display(Image(filename=image_path))
 ```

-This plot shows that as we loosen the restriction on cost (i.e. increase % of GPT-4 calls) the performance improves.
-In Random router it improves linearly, but with our router we can do significantly better.
+This plot illustrates that as we relax the cost constraints (i.e., increase the percentage of GPT-4 calls), the performance improves.
+While the performance of a random router improves linearly with cost, our router achieves significantly better results at each cost level.

 ![png](output_47_0.png)